bitwarden/help/_articles/send/receive-send.md

 {% image /send/received-send.png A received Send%}

-Depending on the [options configured]({% link _articles/send/create-send.md %}) by the Send's Sender, the recipient of a Send may be required to:
+Depending on the [options configured]({% link _articles/send/create-send.md %}) by the Sender, the recipient of a Send may be required to:

 - Enter a Password to access the contents of the Send.
 - Manually toggle visibility on a hidden-text Send.